jobguywork/backend/README.md

 You could also support us financially by visiting https://jobguy.work/donate

-You can add features, fix bugs, write tests and etc, but for the sake of coordination please join the telegram group https://t.me/jobguycontribution before starting to code.
+You can add features, fix bugs, write tests and etc, but for the sake of coordination please send an email to jobguyir@gmail.com before starting to code.

 ## Reset database